gareth-39/The-Big-Quiz/README.md

-# PORTFOLIO PROJECT - 2 JAVASCRIPT #
+# Javascript Project Number 2 - Code Institute #

 # The Big Quiz

 ## Purpose:
 The purpose of this quiz is to test peoples general knowledge, keep track of their score and then add there names to a high score leaderboard.

+# Table of Contents
+* My Idea
+* My quiz
+* UX/UI
+* Site Goals
+* The overall goal
+* The requirement

-## My Idea:
+# My Idea:
-My  idea for this project was to make a quiz that could test all levels of knowledge from an adult to a child.
+* My  idea for this project was to make a quiz that could test all levels of knowledge from an adult to a child.

-#### My Quiz:
+# My Quiz:
 ## Home page features:
 * A home page with a play button and highscore button.
 ## Quiz page features: